docsteveharris/2020-boc-grant/programme_plan_v2.md

 Pilot nudge implementation (high tech)
 Define the targets that you need to capture the data

+??implement this as more of a QI/decision support tool first without the random learning component; then switch on the randomisation piece

 ## Work package 5: Pilot nudge-learning trial
 WP5
 Pilot nudge implementation (low tech): how could this be scaled; could it work in non digitally mature centres NCL network
 RECOVERY style reporting

+??think about how this scles